b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 &nbsp;

-The 19th century is in a modern era, where humans understand that sex = babies.
-If an unexplained number of pregnancies showed up surrounding Joseph, people would get suspicious.
-The point is to be discreet.
+The 19th century is not so far removed from us today to be considered barbaric or uncivilized.
+It is in our modern era, where humans understand that sex = babies.
+If an unexplained number of pregnancies showed up surrounding Joseph, people would get suspicious. *The point was to be discreet*.
 They didn’t want babies, that would blow their cover.

 One way to circumvent suspicion is to engage in [polyandry](https://mit.irr.org/chart-of-joseph-smiths-plural-wives), or coital behavior with women who were already married.
 That way, there’s plausible deniability for extramarital affairs.